suvambasak/LEOCraft/README.md

 # LEOCraft - A Flow Level LEO Network Simulator

 A modular and extensible LEO network simulation platform to explore traffic flow, throughput, stretch/latency, and coverage.
-LEOCraft operate as flow level to evaulate given LEO constellation quickly.
+LEOCraft operates as a flow level to evaluate a given LEO constellation quickly.

-# Artifact Evaluation
-For executing the experiments and regenerating the figures in the paper a staright forward steps are given in [ARTIFACT_EVALUATION](/docs/ARTIFACT_EVALUATION.md).

 # Table of Contents